LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article.md

 ![figure-1](images/01_emaproj_folder.png "dotnet new project command result")

-We can test our project creation and .NET SDK setup verification by running this ```Program.cs``` with the following command:
+We can test our project creation and .NET SDK setup verification by running this ```Program.cs``` with the following command in a terminal:

 ```bash
 dotnet run